Integralist/integralist.co.uk/content/posts/ci-cd.md

 the TF configuration to it.

 The last issue worth noting is related to tearing-down the infrastructure when the PR is merged.
-There was a combined issue with the HashiCorp Terraform GitHub Action, and an issue with the Fastly Terraform provider (or more specifically a Fastly API issue) where the removal of a Fastly 'Config Store' (which was needed by the application code) has to be done as a two-part terraform apply.
+There was an issue with the Fastly Terraform provider (or more specifically a Fastly API issue) where the removal of a Fastly 'Config Store' (which was needed by the application code) has to be done as a two-part terraform apply.

-i.e. you have to remove the `resource_link` block from the `fastly_service_compute` resource and run `terraform apply`, and then delete all the rest of the config, and then again run `terraform apply`.
+i.e. you have to remove the `resource_link` block from the `fastly_service_compute` resource and run `terraform apply`, and then you can trigger a `terraform apply -destroy` via the HashiCorp GitHub Action using the `is_destroy` field.

-To achieve this in an automated fashion meant having to write a shell script that strips any `resource_link` blocks from the TF config, do the apply, then I would delete all the TF config and run `terraform apply` a second time.

-The reason I had to delete all the config rather than do `terraform apply -destroy` is because that's not a working feature in the Terraform action.
-We did investigate whether we should install the Terraform CLI in CI and run it, but we quickly realised it would require changes in other HashiCorp tools to allow us to upload configuration to TFC (where the state needs to be managed).

 ### Stage Config